8r14z/coding-interview-prep/companies/snap/snap.md

 - Runtime

 ### Tips
 - Start simple, always be talking and looking for acceptance before continuing. - - Try not to explain something beyond your understanding.
-At a few years of experience, it's more dangerous to try reach to far in your explanations of best-practices, patterns, etc..
+At a few years of experience, it's more dangerous to try reach to far in your explanations of best-practices, patterns, etc